 RTS 25, the specific technical standard relating to timestamping for MiFID II, places a requirement for clock synchronisation between the client application and UTC to be accurate to within one hundred microseconds for high frequency algorithmic trading.
 In the US, SEC Rule 613 states that member firms will have to be able to provide an order audit trail with clock synchronisation accurate to within 50 milliseconds.

-Fixnetix has implemented iX-PTP, a cost effective solution that enables trading firms to synchronise business clocks.
+Fixnetix has implemented iX-Time, a cost effective solution that enables trading firms to synchronise business clocks.
 It will ensure that customers remain compliant with impending regulations, whilst benefitting their trading strategies with a greater level of accuracy and reliability of time stamping on data for post-trade analysis and the testing of future trading strategies.

 Customers also have the option of employing an end-to-end monitoring service for the solution of downstream appliances.
-As with all DXC Fixnetix solutions, iX-PTP is a fully managed service.